 From the Anandalahari, By Sri Sankaracharya.

-O Mother Divine, Charity I never gave, Meditation I never practiced
+O Mother Divine, Charity I never gave, Meditation I never

 Rituals I never performed.
 Never did I yearn after salvation.

 Never did I aspire to merge with Brahman.Devotion I have none.

 Vows I do not observe.
 Mother Universal, You are my only refuge.